How to Write a UCAS Reference [Updated for 2023 Applicants]

 Don't cut corners

 Given the time pressures we’ve already outlined, it’s important that any references aren’t rushed or written without proper planning.
-Likewise, if you are dealing with a high volume of student applications, it’s important to tailor each reference to the relevant student, and not rely on any particular template, or use similar language for any two students.
+Likewise, if you are dealing with a high volume of student applications, it’s important to tailor each reference to the relevant student and not use similar language for any two students.

 Discussing mitigating circumstances